 My research is on cooperation and conflict in the management and conservation of water, nature and climate.
 I use a variety of research methods including tools and models from game theory, political economy, and experimental economics.

-Selected publications and recent papers are listed below.
-Please email me if you do not have access.
+Recent publications and working papers are listed below.
+Please contact me if you do not have access.
 Download my publication list or see my Google Scholar page for a complete overview of my publications.

 "Crowdfunding conservation (and other public goods)"

 "Cooperation in watershed management: A field experiment on location, trust, and enforcement"